berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Mr.
 Guthrie:_ Right… right… umm…Here’s one more unredacted section from a few days later.
 Again, I quote from July 9, 2020:

 > Memo:_“So if math isn’t just human invention.
 If math results from a form of meditation—not some universal language— and if rationalities take forms appropriate to the life-forms in which they are embedded, then doesn’t this fit with indigenous cosmologies built upon pantheism—God is in everything?
-Is this what Xiloj is getting at?  _
+Is this what Xiloj is getting at?_

 > _Today we talked about the ramifications all of this might have for modern notions of the nature of the universe.
 She thinks that what folks have been calling “pantheism” might be better translated today as starting with a field of agency which is just as fundamental as the strong or weak nuclear forces.
 A field of agency as fundamental as electromagnetism.
 Just pure agency.
 Not consciousness.
 The force of will.
 What if, she wonders, time as we think about it in a Western perspective is simply an oversimplification—a dimensional reduction—of this agency field?
 Sure, it would be easy to model non-living objects with a single time dimension—a baseball has no agency of its own, so to model it, we strip down the agency field to the single dimension of time.
-But modeling living organisms would require the full multi-dimensional (5-tensor?) field of agency?  _
+But modeling living organisms would require the full multi-dimensional (5-tensor?) field of agency?_

-> _Is this related to the Long Counts at Quirigua?  _
+> _Is this related to the Long Counts at Quirigua?_

 _President Jimenez:_ Okay.
 Now we’re in the woods.
 Let’s get back to how this relates to an extraterrestrial message?

 _Professor Ruiz:_ And so…

 _Dr.
-Magdaleno:_ Well, it’s actually the next step because that’s when they got into a fight_—_or a serious disagreement_—_and Memo came back to the States.
+Magdaleno:_ Well, it’s actually the next step because that’s when they got into a fightor a serious disagreementand Memo came back to the States.
 Because Xiloj…

 Oh, I’m sorry, Professor.
 I didn’t mean to interrupt you.